Jose Trevino Player Props: Yankees vs. White Sox

 Jose Trevino At The Plate

-- Trevino is hitting .210 with two doubles, three home runs and seven walks.
+- Trevino has two doubles, three home runs and seven walks while hitting .213.

-- Trevino has reached base via a hit in 17 games this year (of 33 played), and had multiple hits in three of those games.

-- In three games this season, he has hit a long ball (9.1%, and 2.7% of his trips to the plate).
+- He has hit a home run in three games this year (8.8%), leaving the park in 2.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.